-Agent for the Applicant: Gowling, MacTavish, Osborne & Henderson, Ottawa, Ontario.
+Agent for Applicant: Gowling, MacTavish, Osborne & Henderson, Ottawa, Ontario.

-This decision deals with a request for review by the Commissioner of Patents of the Examiner's Final Action refusing to allow claims 8-11 of application number 839,690.
+This decision deals with a request for review by the Commissioner of Patents of the Examiner's Final Action refusing to allow claims 16, 17 and 18 of application 908,951.
 The request was made in accordance with Section 47(3) of the Patent Rules (prior to amendment by Order-in-Council P.C.
-1970-728, effective June 1, 1970).
+1970-728 effective June 1, 1970).

-In the prosecution terminated by the Final Action, the Examiner refused to allow the application on the following grounds:
+In the prosecution terminated by the Final Action the Examiner refused to allow the application on the following grounds:

-- 1) The subject matter of claims 8-11 does not fall within the limits of what may be patented under Section 2(d) of the Fatent Act as relating to a testing method for the diagnosis of pregnancy. - 2) A method for carrying out an analytical test for the determination of pregnancy is not in any way associated with commerce, trade and industry and is contrary to the spirit of the term "working on a commercial scale" referred to in the Patent Act.
+- 1) The subject matter of claims 16, 17 and 18 does not fall within the limits of what may be patented under Section 2(d) of the Patent Act as relating to a testing method for the diagnosis of pregnancy. - 2) A method for carrying out an analytical test for the determination of pregnancy is not in any way associated with commerce, trade and industry and is contrary to the spirit of the term "working on a commercial scale" referred to in the Patent Act.

-The subject matter of the rejected claims 8-11 relates to a method for the detection of HCG in urine by mixing the HCG antiserum with the urine to be tested, incubating, mixing the reagent of the invention with the antiserum urine mixture, incubating the mixture, centrifuging and comparing the supernatant with a turbidity standard.
+The subject matter of the rejected claims 16, 17 and 18 relates to a method for the detection of HCG in urine by mixing the HCG antiserum with the urine to be tested and then mixing the reagent of the invention with the antiserum urine mixture, agitating the mixture and observing it for agglutination of the particles of the reagent.